05 Mar 2019

 “We need to ask clients the tricky and brave questions, but in a way that’s supportive and ensures that the client has taken the time to think about what the art of the possible could be.”

 “As the ‘expert advisor’, our role is to help clients make an even more courageous and unexpected appointment – for the right reasons.”

-In Toronto, Jane Griffith is working on another specific aspect of Inclusion & Diversity.
-She explains, “In Canada, we are focusing our research on how unconscious bias pervades language and creates a systemic barrier to entry, promotion and continuation of women in the workplace.”
+The team in Toronto is working on another specific aspect of Inclusion & Diversity.
+They explain, “In Canada, we are focusing our research on how unconscious bias pervades language and creates a systemic barrier to entry, promotion and continuation of women in the workplace.”